3 Squadron STORIES

 May 25, 1916.

-I was pleased to hear that you were in the Flying Corps.
-As we see more planes here than we do trains, trams, or any other locomotive vehicles, I thought I might drop this note and let you know a few of the incidents I have seen Fritz [i.e. The German Air Service] has some bonzer planes.
+I was pleased to hear that you are in the Flying Corps.
+As we see more planes here than we do trains, trams, or any other locomotive vehicles, I thought I might drop this note and let you know a few of the incidents I have seen.
+Fritz [i.e. The German Air Service] has some bonzer planes.
 Practically all the planes used here are biplanes.
 I've only seen about two monoplanes since I've been here.
 I think they are mostly Fokkers, although I have seen a few Taubes.

 Left: Painting of German Taube ("Dove") by Tony Theobald.
 Right: Major Evans, 9th Battery Australian artillery, looking through binoculars at a German Taube aeroplane.
 [AWM A00831]